Hardening Laravel Vapor with Managed Firewall Protection

 Syntax Notes

 The firewall key must sit under the specific environment block (e.g., production or staging).
 The bot_control option accepts a list of predefined categories.
-Always ensure your
+Always ensure your indentation is correct, as malformed files will cause deployment failures.

 Practical Examples

 A common use case involves blocking http_libraries.
-If you run a script using curl against an endpoint protected with this rule, the firewall will reject the traffic immediately.
+If you run a script using or curl against an endpoint protected with this rule, the firewall will reject the traffic immediately.
 This effectively stops simple scraping scripts from impacting your app.

 Tips & Gotchas